arjenpdevries/arjenpdevries.github.io/_posts/2021/2021-02-26-kernel-patch.md

 wiki][fedkerneldoc]).

-Depending on the size of the partition that contains your home directory, it may be wise to first move the file location for RPMs to a large disk:
+Depending on the size of the partition that contains your home directory, it may be wise to select a location on a different disk for the intermediate files that are created during the building process:

 	MYRPMROOT=/export/data1/arjen/rpmbuild

+Move the package repository to this new location:

 	mkdir -p ${MYRPMROOT}
 	cd ${MYRPMROOT}
 	mkdir -p BUILD RPMS RPMS/i386 SOURCES SPECS SRPMS

     echo %_topdir ${MYRPMROOT} >> ${HOME}/.rpmmacros

-Clone the kernel tree and switch to the right release branch:
+Clone the kernel tree and switch to the FC33 release branch:

     fedpkg clone -a kernel
     cd kernel